 Suppose you plan to start a Limited Company in Ireland to take advantage of the 12.5% corporation tax.
 In that case, you should consider where your board of directors are because this will determine where your company is tax resident.

 Do I need an Irish business bank account?

-It’s best practice to have a business bank account but it doesn’t necessarily have to be in Ireland.
-If you’re not a resident in Ireland, it may be difficult for you to open a bank account here as most banks require at least one face-to-face meeting.
+A business bank account is the best practice, but it can be elsewhere, too.
+If you’re not a resident of Ireland, it may be difficult for you to open a bank account here.
+Most banks require at least one face-to-face meeting.
 Irish banks also require evidence or proof of an economic link to Ireland, such as employing staff in Ireland or shareholders or Directors living in Ireland.

-If you want to open a bank account in your resident state (not Ireland), you may need to get your company documents apostilled first.
-These company documents include, the certificate of incorporation, share certificates and company register.
-We can help you set up your company and help you get your bank application documents together.
+To open a bank account in your resident state (not Ireland), you must get your company documents apostilled first.
+These company documents include the certificate of incorporation, share certificates, and company registers.

 How do I hire staff and set up payroll?